Artificial Intelligence and Human Values: A Public Conversation

 Event page (registration opens March): Artificial Intelligence and Human Values: A Public Conversation - The Music Hall

-Each speaker will deliver a short lightning talk, followed by a panel discussion moderated by Nir Eisokivits, Professor of Philosophy and founder of the Applied Ethics Center at UMass Boston, and James Hughes, bioethicist, sociologist, co-founder of the Institute for the Ethics of Emerging Technologies and author of Citizen Cyborg.
-The discussion will be recorded as a live episode of the podcast Prosthetic Gods.
+Each speaker will deliver a short lightning talk, followed by a panel discussion moderated by Nir Eisokivits and James Hughes.
+The discussion will be recorded as a live episode of their podcast Prosthetic Gods.

 Friday, April 3